pulp/pulp_ostree/docs/glossary.rst

     A ``local`` ostree repository is stored in Pulp's content storage location.

   remote
-    A ``remote`` repository is external to pulp and is identified by its URL.
+    A ``remote`` repository is external to Pulp and is identified by its URL.

   remote_id
     Uniquely identifies an external ostree repository.
 It is the :term:`digest`